keeganwitt/docker-gradle/README.md

 ### Building a Gradle project
 Run this from the directory of the Gradle project you want to build.

-`docker run -it --rm -v "$PWD":/project -w /project --name gradle gradle:jdk8-latest-alpine gradle <gradle-task>`
+`docker run -it --rm -v "$PWD":/project -w /project --name gradle gradle:alpine gradle <gradle-task>`

 ## Instructions for a new Gradle release
 1. Change `ENV GRADLE_VERSION` in all Dockerfiles to new version number.